tringi/papers/win32-uninstall-from-start.md

 The Start Menu, on selecting *Uninstall*, then retrieves this value (optionally loading it from Uninstall key), and starts the uninstaller directly, without opening Settings or Control Panel.

+## Caveat

+This should have been done a decade ago.

-Now, it is true that that would also require developers of the installer/uninstaller software to add a support in their code, a single line, but seeing how eagerly everyone still adds new Windows features, or at least those that make user's life easier, I'm sure most would do that immediately.
+It requires developers of the installer/uninstaller software to add support in their code.
+A single line, but nonetheless it will take some time to adopt.

+Now, contrary to what Microsoft executives and tech journalists would love to believe, Win32 apps aren't going anywhere.
+Developers still add new Windows features into their decades old products.
+At least those that make user's life easier.
+That's why I conclude they will adopt this one.